Yash-530/SSC-CGL-QUESTION-BANK/README.md

 A **free online resource** for SSC CGL aspirants.
 Practice with **Official Previous Years’ Questions (2016–2024)**, including the most repeated questions—organized neatly by subject, topic, year, and difficulty.

+A **comprehensive SSC CGL General Studies Question Bank** containing official **previous years’ questions (2016–2024)** with explanations, quiz mode, and PDF export.
+🎯 Built for aspirants to practice, revise, and test themselves effectively.

 ---

 ## 🌐 Live Website